 API Marketplaces Helps Fintech/Bank Connections

 With their growing significance, developers need a place to shop for APIs — or shop them to others.
-API portals, offering either home-produced or a template-based tools, was the primary source of APIs for a quite a few years.
+API portals, offering either home-produced or template-based tools, were the primary source of APIs for quite a few years.
 Portals have gradually given way to marketplaces.

 Whereas API portals usually offer positioning for a single API provider while letting developers integrate and securely onboard with the API source; the marketplace allows developers a one-stop shop for everything from integrated onboarding to features such as security issue tracing.
 In addition, marketplaces aggregate a number of API providers into a holistic view.

 The marketplace model lets financial institutions continue to provide and develop their core services, but also provides an opportunity for them to fill gaps within the products and services they generate from their handpicked partnerships.